hunterloftis/newton/docs/guide.md

 ```
 [Try it out.](http://hunterloftis.github.io/newton/examples/guide_movement.html)

 Now things are getting interesting.
-Our little chain has come to life!
+Our little string has come to life!

 ## Collisions